 Of course this list doesn’t include workout wear, shoes, socks and hosiery or underwear but it’s a good starting point for me. 🙂 If you’re looking to start or refresh your own wardrobe I’d recommend Putting Me Together’s Wardrobe From Scratch Series.

 With my wardrobes decluttered and my shopping list for my next trip into town ready, I could put the clothes in my keep pile back in my wardrobe.

 In my chest of drawers I designated a drawer for each clothing type and used drawer dividers to separate similar items for example short sleeve and long sleeve jumpers.

 Each drawer was lined with a lavender scented drawer liner from Lakeland and some handmade scented drawer sachets (lavender again).

-I think the hardest drawer to organise was my sock drawer… I seem to have a bit of a sock fetish!
+I think the hardest drawer to organise was my sock drawer, there’s a bit of a sock fetish going on!
 I can’t stop buying them. 😅

 My in season shoes went on our shoe rack and anything out of season went into storage boxes.
 I love the drop front stackable storages boxes by Lakeland.
 They open from the front meaning you don’t have to un-stack a load of boxes to get to the one pair you want! 😀